biomimesis/rmd4sci-melbourne/docs/workflow.md

 ### Aside: Creating an RStudio project {.history}

-You can create an RStudio project by going to:
+You can create an RStudio Project by going to:

-file > new project > new directory > new project > name your project > create project.
+File > New Project > New Directory > New Project > name your project > create project.

-You can also click on the create project button in the top left corner
+You can also click on the create project button in the top left corner or "New Project" from the dropdown in the top right corner.

 <img src="/Users/U8004755/Development/rmd4sci-melbourne/figs/rstudio-create-proj-1.png" width="50%" style="display: block; margin: auto;" />